secretstartups/handbook/people-group/performance-assessments-and-succession-planning/index.html.md

 ### Exceeding

-Team members that are exceedi
-ng consistently surpass the demands of their current position.
+Team members that are exceeding consistently surpass the demands of their current position.
 They demonstrate unique understanding of work beyond the assigned area of responsibility.
 They contribute to GitLab’s success by adding significant value well beyond Job Family requirements, [values](https://about.gitlab.com/handbook/competencies/#values-competencies), and [remote working competencies](https://about.gitlab.com/handbook/competencies/#remote-work-competencies).
 This performance may be expected as a result of:

 - Individual is developing more quickly than the demands of their current position.
 - They rise to the challenge when give additional assignments and achieve significant results.